 Innovative Task Light is First to Feature Thin Film LED Technology

 Horizon’s aesthetics represent two great traditions in modern design: platonic minimalism and organic form.
-Stathis and McCoy employ only three main components in Horizon’s design: an ultra-thin, rectangular lamp head; an elegant, round base; and a minimal support stem connecting the base and lamp head.
+Stathis and McCoy employ only three main components in the task light's design: an ultra-thin, rectangular lamp head; an elegant, round base; and a minimal support stem connecting the base and lamp head.
 An organic, membrane-like skin forms the cover for the lens and base, leaving no exposed wiring or mechanical fasteners to distract from the luminous beauty of the light.
 The resulting form is a unique hybrid of rectilinear and organic forms.

 According to research at Cornell University, eyestrain is the top health-related complaint among office workers.
 Research by Brusking/Goldring shows that up to 80% of office workers experience at least one negative effect from poor lighting and 75% want more lighting control.
 By supplying the right amount of adjustable illumination for each user, task lights improve employee wellness and productivity, while reducing glare and computer vision syndrome—a condition causing eyestrain, eye fatigue, dry eyes, light sensitivity, blurred vision and headaches.

 Engineered for incredible efficiency and hassle-free operation over its life span, the Horizon LED task light consumes only nine watts of power and is rated for up to 50,000 hours of use, equal to 25 years in most single-shift work environments.
 Its advanced design dramatically minimizes the number of components and simplifies disassembly—making it one of the most environmentally friendly task lights available.

 The Horizon LED task light is now available for purchase at a U.S. list price of $475.